Katie van Scherpenberg Brazilian, b. 1940

 With a career spanning more than 50 years, Katie van Scherpenberg has developed a very singular, original and consistent body of works in which art and life are inextricably intertwined.
 Her formative years were spent between Brazil and Europe, completing her studies in England, and a two-year scholarship granted by the German government in 1961-63 that allowed her to study painting in Munich with Georg Brenninger (1909-1988) and in Salzburg with Oskar Kokoshcka (1816-1986).

-A few years later, she settled with her father in the remote Amazonian island of Santana.
-Here on an island by one of the world’s most magnificent rivers, van Scherpenberg spent most of the next 17 years.
+In 1968 she took the radical decision to move and settle in the remote Amazonian island of Santana.
+Here on an island by one of the world’s most important rivers, she spent most of the next 17 years.
 The absolute lack of professional art materials drove her to research ways to make natural pigments from soil.
-Speaking about this period her life, the artist recounted: ‘You could say that the river was, among other things, so much paint, for it contained a large quantity of pigments (ferrous oxides) from faraway places, and together with this paint it brought me a whole lot of information.
+Speaking about this period her life, the artist recounted: 'You could say that the river was, among other things, so much paint, for it contained a large quantity of pigments (ferrous oxides) from faraway places, and together with this paint it brought me a whole lot of information.
 In this sense, the river is somewhat like a painting…A river is like life, it is never stable, by its very nature - particularly the Amazon.’

 Katie van ScherpenbergOverlooking the Amazon 1 Oct - 30 Nov 2021Cecilia Brunson Projects is delighted to present Overlooking the Amazon, the first exhibition of Katie van Scherpenberg in the UK.
 Overlooking the Amazon brings together works from different periods of Katie van Scherpenberg's five decades career, including examples of some of her most renowned series: The Executives (1970s), landscape paintings...

 Katie van Scherpenberg : Overlooking the AmazonLets make lots of Monet, November 9, 2021